Tony Gonsolin: Major leagues

 After starting the 2022 season with 11 wins and no losses and a 2.02 ERA, Gonsolin was selected to the 2022 Major League Baseball All-Star Game.
 However, he allowed three runs on four hits (including two home runs) to pick up the loss in the game.
 At the end of August, Gonsolin was placed on the injured list with a forearm strain.
 He spent the next month recovering and did not return until he made a start on October 3, the second to last day of the regular season.
 Despite this, his season numbers were a career best.
 He finished 16–1 with a 2.14 ERA and 119 strikeouts.
 He started Game 3 of the NLDS and gave up a run in 1 1/3 innings, taking the loss, and the favored Dodgers went on to lose the series to the Padres.

 On January 31, 2023, Gonsolin signed a two-year, $6.65 million, contract to avoid salary arbitration.
 However, an ankle injury in spring training led to him beginning the season on the injured list.
 He rejoined the Dodgers rotation on April 26.
 He made 20 starts with the Dodgers in 2023, with an 8–5 record and 4.98 ERA but on August 18 against the Miami Marlins he allowed 10 earned runs in 3 1/3 innings, including five home runs, tying a team record for most home runs allowed in a game.
 The following day, he was placed on the injured list with right forearm inflammation.
 The team said Gonsolin had been dealing with arm issues all year and he was unlikely to pitch again during the season.
 On August 28, it was confirmed that he would undergo Tommy John surgery, ending his season.

 Gonsolin spent the 2024 season recovering from his surgery, appearing only in three rehab games in the minor leagues.
 Despite his injury, Gonsolin signed a $5.4 million contract with the Dodgers for 2025 to avoid salary arbitration.

 Gonsolin began the 2025 season on the injured list after suffering a back injury while lifting weights during spring training.
 He finally rejoined the Dodgers starting rotation on April 30 and made seven starts with a 3–2 record and 5.00 ERA.
 On June 7, Gonsolin was placed back on the injured list for right elbow discomfort and on August 12 it was revealed that he had an internal brace and flexor repair surgery on his shoulder, ending his chances of returning during the 2025 season.
 Gonsolin was designated for assignment by the Dodgers on November 6.
 He cleared waivers and elected free agency on November 12.

+Kansas City Royals

+On August 13, 2026, Gonsolin signed a major league contract with the Kansas City Royals that included a club option for the 2027 season.